algorithmica-org/algorithmica/content/english/hpc/cpu-cache/associativity.md

 ![Direct-mapped cache](../img/cache2.png)

-A direct-mapped cache is easy to implement doesn't require storing any additional meta-information associated with a cache line except its tag (the actual memory location of a cached block).
+A direct-mapped cache is easy to implement and doesn't require storing any additional meta-information associated with a cache line except its tag (the actual memory location of a cached block).
 The disadvantage is that the entries can be kicked out too quickly — for example, when bouncing between two addresses that map to the same cache line — leading to lower overall cache utilization.

 For that reason, we settle for something in-between direct-mapped and fully associative caches: the *set-associative cache*.
 It splits the address space into equal groups, which separately act as small fully-associative caches.